harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/clone-and-process-multiple-codebases-in-the-same-pipeline.md

 import TabItem from '@theme/TabItem';

-In addition to the pipeline's default [codebase](./create-and-configure-a-codebase.md), you can use **Git Clone**, **Run**, and **Plugin** steps to clone additional code repos into the pipeline's workspace.
+In addition to the pipeline's default [codebase](./create-and-configure-a-codebase.md), you can use **Git Clone** clone additional code repos into the pipeline's workspace.

 For example, you can use this to:

 * Build multiple artifacts in the same pipeline.
 For example, suppose you use Packer and Ansible to build artifacts automatically, and you have separate repos for Packer, Ansible, and code.
 You can clone all three repos into the pipeline's workspace.
 * Pull code from separate code and build repos.
 For example, if your code files are in a repo managed by the Engineering team and your Dockerfiles are in a different repo managed by the Security team, you can clone both repos into the pipeline's workspace.
 * Clone codebases without using the built-in clone codebase function.

-## Add a Git Clone or Run step
+## Add a Git Clone

-You can use a **Git Clone** or **Run** step to clone an additional repo into a pipeline's workspace.

-For example, assume the [default codebase](#configure-the-default-codebase) is a repo that contains app code files, and the Dockerfile necessary to build the app image is in a different repo.
-You can use a **Git Clone** or **Run** step to clone the second repo into the workspace.
+Assume the [default codebase](#configure-the-default-codebase) is a repo that contains app code files, and the Dockerfile necessary to build the app image is in a different repo.
+You can use a [git clone step](./git-clone-step) to clone the second repo into the workspace, or fetch spricifc files/directories.
 Then, you can use a **Build and Push** step to build and push an image using files from both repos.

 <Tabs>